 #3 Your website need not be high-tech but it must be practical and designed to achieve your objectives because…

-Do not forget too that the general people who visit websites for entertainment, information gathering and research purposes are not technically inclined like the IT-skilled people, so you should not put a burden on them to learn how to operate your high-tech website just because you think it looks nice and exciting to integrate new web technologies.
+Do not forget too that the general people who visit websites for entertainment, information gathering and research purposes are not IT-skilled people, so you should not put a burden on them to learn how to operate your high-tech website just because you think it is exciting to integrate new web technologies.
 For example, if a typical business website’s main goal is to entice visitors to contact the company to obtain more information, then it is rather pointless to spend a lot of time and other resources into developing a high-tech interactive website when it is simply much more important to provide high quality marketing contents that actually generate sales leads.